-The requirements for the depletion of interconnected surface water monitoring network, as part of § 354.34.
+The requirements for the depletion of interconnected surface water (ISW) monitoring network, as part of § 354.34.
 Monitoring Network, are detailed below:

-247 (A) Flow conditions including surface water discharge, surface water head, and248 baseflow contribution.

-(B) Identifying the approximate date and location where ephemeral or intermittentflowing streams and rivers cease to flow, if applicable.

-251 (C) Temporal change in conditions due to variations in stream discharge and 252 regional groundwater extraction.

-- (D) Other factors that may be necessary to identify adverse impacts on beneficialuses of the surface water.
+- (A) Flow conditions including surface water discharge, surface water head, and baseflow contribution. - (B) Identifying the approximate date and location where ephemeral or intermittent flowing streams and rivers cease to flow, if applicable. - (C) Temporal change in conditions due to variations in stream discharge and regional groundwater extraction. - (D) Other factors that may be necessary to identify adverse impacts on beneficial uses of the surface water. - (E) Changes in gradient between river and groundwater system.

-- 255

-- 256 Data Gaps 257
+Data Gaps

-Currently, the infrastructure does not exist to facilitate this monitoring.
+Due to the lack of sufficient data on potential ISWs in the Basin, sustainability management criteria (SMC) cannot be set until data gaps are addressed.
+Critical data gaps include sufficient coverage of the groundwater level monitoring network near potential ISWs and stream gages.
 One new stream flow station is under development on Butte Creek near the Butte Creek diversion the understanding of surface water flow into Butte Valley.
 Under sufficient funding conditions additional stream flow gauging stations will significantly reduce uncertainty caused by this data gap.
+The GSA will address these data gaps and revisit potential ISW SMCs in the 5-year GSP update.